Wolverine971/9takes/src/blog/people/celebrities/Kourtney-Kardashian.md

 ## Her Quest for Perfection

-Firstly, Kourtney's pursuit of perfection is on display in her dedication to a healthy lifestyle.
+Kourtney's pursuit of perfection is on display when you look at her dedication to a healthy lifestyle.

 Her devotion to clean eating, natural products, and a rigid exercise regimen is well-documented.
 This commitment not only reflects her aspiration for physical perfection but also her belief in a 'right' way of living and the moral imperative to follow it.

 ## Assertive Moral Compass